-People living with carpal tunnel often experience tingling, numbness and other symptoms in their hands and arms.
-Carpal tunnel occurs when a nerve is compressed in the carpal tunnel, which is a narrow passageway on the palm-side of your wrist.
-Contributing factors of carpal tunnel include: your hand’s anatomy, certain health problems and possibly repetitive hand motions.
+People living with carpal tunnel syndrome often experience tingling, numbness and other symptoms in their hands and arms.
+It occurs when a nerve is compressed in the carpal tunnel, which is a narrow passageway on the palm-side of your wrist.
+Contributing factors include: your hand’s anatomy, certain health problems and possibly repetitive hand motions.
 While carpal tunnel causes uncomfortable symptoms, proper treatment often restores normal hand and wrist function and relieves symptoms.

 Common Carpal Tunnel Symptoms include:

 - Tingling or numbness – You may experience numbness or tingling in your thumb, middle fingers or index finger, but not in your pinky finger.
 Some people may feel the sensation of an electric shock as well.
 You may notice these sensations travel up your wrist and into your arm when you are holding certain things, like a phone or book.
 In addition, these sensations may wake you up from sleep.
 As carpal tunnel progresses, the tingling may feel more constant.

 - Weakness – You may feel weakness in your hand or have a tendency to drop things.
 This may occur as a result of the numbness or weakness in your thumb’s pinching muscles.

 Carpal tunnel syndrome is caused by pressure on the median nerve.
 The median nerve goes from your forearm through a passageway in your wrist called the carpal tunnel to your hand.
 It provides nerve signals and feeling to your palm, thumb and fingers (except your little finger).

 When the median nerve has pressure on it, carpal tunnel syndrome may occur.
 Typically, there isn’t one single cause for carpal tunnel syndrome.
 Instead, it’s usually a result of a variety of causes.